 He has presented both nationally and internationally in the area of pleural disease, and was recently awarded the best abstract submission from Australia from the American College of Chest Physicians (ACCP) for their 2012 conference, and the Australian Respiratory and Sleep Medicine Institute 2012 Award.

-Dr Rosenstengel is committed to continuing his research in pleural disease at Holy Spirit Northside Private Hospital, establishing it as a research site for an Australasian clinical trial (the AMPLE study).
+Dr Rosenstengel is committed to continuing his research in pleural disease at St Vincent’s Private Hospital Northside, establishing it as a research site for an Australasian clinical trial (the AMPLE study).

 Dr Rosenstengel is a current member of The Thoracic Society of Australia and New Zealand (TSANZ), the American Thoracic Society (ATS), and is a fellow of the American College of Chest Physicians (FCCP).
-He is the current chair of the Holy Spirit Northside Hospital Lung Cancer Meeting.
+He is the current chair of the St Vincent’s Private Hospital Northside Lung Cancer Meeting.

 Andrew is dedicated to providing first class, evidence-based care in respiratory and sleep medicine, with a particular focus on lung cancer and pleural disease.